 EXECUTIVE VICE PRESIDENT, STRATEGIC PLANNING, RESEARCH AND EVALUATION

 She’s warm.
 She’s smart.
 She has a perfectly balanced right and left brain–and 25 years of experience conducting research, developing strategy, and measuring communication results.
 Christina’s work has been recognized with numerous awards, including the 2013 PR Week Public Sector Campaign of the Year.
 It’s no wonder clients, creatives, and account staff seek her counsel.

-As director of strategic planning and research, Christina pairs extensive knowledge of research methodologies with keen insight into advocacy and marketing for social change.
+As Executive VP of Strategic Planning, Research and Evaluation, Christina pairs extensive knowledge of research methodologies with keen insight into advocacy and marketing for social change.
 Her qualitative and quantitative research has informed and evaluated many national government communication campaigns, including efforts of the U.S. Department of Education, U.S. Department of Agriculture, U.S. Department of Health and Human Services’ Office of the National Coordinator for Health IT, and the Centers for Medicare and Medicaid Services.
 Clients in the nonprofit sector include the Smarter Balanced Consortium and the AARP Foundation.

 Christina offers a specialty focus in research for public health and has conducted studies on a broad range of health topics and behaviors including vaccination uptake, breast cancer, prostate cancer, diabetes, nutrition, obesity, chronic pain, heart health, medication adherence, and the use of health information technology.